pingcap/tidb-operator/en/initialize-a-cluster.md

     This command creates `root` and `developer` users with their passwords, which are saved in the `tidb-secret` object.
 By default, the regular `developer` user is only granted with `USAGE` privilege.
 You can set other privileges in the `initSql` configuration item.

-## Set a host that has access to TiDB
+## Step 2: Set a host that has access to TiDB

 To set a host that has access to TiDB, modify the `permitHost: <mysql-client-host-name>` configuration item in `<cluster-name>/tidb-initializer.yaml`.
 If it is not set, all hosts have access to TiDB.
 For details, refer to [Mysql GRANT host name](https://dev.mysql.com/doc/refman/5.7/en/grant.html).

-## Initialize SQL statements in batch
+## Step 3: Initialize SQL statements in batch

 The cluster can also automatically execute the SQL statements in batch in `initSql` during the initialization.
 This function by default creates some databases or tables for the cluster and performs user privilege management operations.